Assam: Man jumps from ferry into Brahmaputra; leaves suicide note to CM

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-The passenger has been identified as Golok Rajbongshi (60s), a resident of Dahudi, Nalbari district, Assam, who reportedly jumped into the Brahmaputra River in an apparent act of suicide.
+The passenger has been identified as Golok Rajbongshi (60s), a resident of Dahudi, Nalbari district, who reportedly jumped into the Brahmaputra River in an apparent act of suicide.

 Sources indicate that Rajbongshi appeared calm moments before the incident.
 He left behind a small bundle on the ferry’s deck, which contained a handwritten suicide note addressed to Assam Chief Minister Himanta Biswa Sarma, along with his sandals and Rs 300 in cash.